AlGepe/OmniSnippets_JS/docs/omni/vSetter.rst

 Example
 ~~~~~~~

-Let's take a look at an example [#f2] in which we create a value setter that will let the user select a colour and will assign the corresponding wavelength of light to the variable `rest_wavelength`.
-The default option has been set to `orange`.
+Let's take a look at an example [#f2]_ in which we create a value setter that will let the user select a colour and will assign the corresponding wavelength of light to the variable ``rest_wavelength``.
+The default option has been set to ``'orange'``.

 .. code-block:: javascript